Causes of death (hlth_cdeath)

 18.3.
 Data collection

-The Italian statistics on causes of death are produced by a centralized system of coding and data processing.
+Italian statistics on causes of death are produced by a centralized data coding and processing system.

 Causes of death are coded by an automated coding system (ACS), that requires alphanumerical registration of the health section of the death certificate.
 Only causes rejected by this system are manually coded.
-Since the reference year 2003 also data on multiple causes are coded.
+Since the reference year 2003 data on multiple causes have also been coded.

 18.3.1.
 Certification